zhanghongzhi1234/DataAnalysisAgent/README.md

 5) Repeat previous step until the total number of wind farms required.

 # FrontEnd Demo
 I need provide a demo to FrontEnd team, they will work on it fianlly.
 I choose the popular **Angular** framework.
 It use typescript as main develop language.
+To start Angular project, use command:
++ $ ng server

 Below is main file description:
 ## app.gridpower.ts
 Define class GridPower and array GridPowers for selected grid.
 ## app.locationmodel.ts